| | | | | | | | | | |

 Maharashtrian Flower Batata Rassa in a clay pot, with raita and bhindi masala in the background.

-Maharashtrian dishes are known for being straightforward and uncomplicated yet still layering many complex flavors.
+Maharashtrian dishes are known for being straightforward and uncomplicated yet still layering many complex flavours.
 This dish is exactly that — it’s ready in 30 minutes, and anyone can successfully make a gorgeous dish.
 It doesn’t matter if you’re a native Marathi cook or a beginner to Indian cuisine.
 I’ll walk you through achieving that authentic, homely taste achieved in Maharashtrian family kitchens.

-The dish is similar to my reader favorite, batata rassa bhaji.
+The dish is similar to my reader favourite, batata rassa bhaji.
 But while batata rassa only features potatoes, this dish has florets of tender, buttery cauliflower on top of the soft, earthy potatoes.
 The vegetables are cooked in a thin sauce seasoned with nutty coconut, sweet onions, tangy tomatoes, and layers of bright, zesty, and pungent spices.
-The smoky heat from ground red chili powder is addictive, and the sweet notes from Maharashtrian goda masala are the finishing touch.
+The smoky heat from ground red chilli powder is addictive, and the sweet notes from Maharashtrian goda masala are the finishing touch.

 Close up photo of Maharashtrian flower batata rassa, or potato and cauliflower curry, in a clay bowl.
 It is topped with coriander.